hund030/TeamsFx_Wiki_review/Manage-AAD-application-in-Teams-Toolkit.md

 <p align="right"><a href="#AAD-manifest-introduction">back to top</a></p>

+## How to view the AAD app on the Azure portal for V5
+1. Copy the AAD app client id from "aad.manifest"

 ## How to use an existing AAD app

 If you want to use existing AAD app for your Teams project, you can refer to this [doc](https://github.com/OfficeDev/TeamsFx/wiki/Customize-provision-behaviors#use-an-existing-aad-app-for-your-teams-app) for more information.